OfficeForProductSafetyAndStandards/product-safety-database/doc/getting-set-up.md

     bin/rails s
     bin/sidekiq -C config/sidekiq.yml

+## Keycloak

+The development instance of Keycloak is configured with the following default user accounts:

+* Internal user: `user@example.com` / `password`
+* Trading Standards user: `msa@example.com` / `password`
+* Admin Console: `admin` / `admin`

+Log in to the [Keycloak admin console](http://keycloak:8080/auth/admin) to add/edit users or to obtain client credentials.

+Ask someone on the team to create an account for you on the Int and Staging environments.

 ## Tests
 Copy the file in the `psd-web` directory called `.env.test.example` to `.env.test`, and modify as appropriate.